meteor/meteor/README.md

 # Meteor Synced Cron

 A simple cron system for [Meteor](http://meteor.com).
 It supports syncronizing jobs between multiple processes.
+In other words, if you add a job that runs every hour and your deployment consists of multiple app servers, only one of the app servers will execute the job each time (whichever tries first).

 ## Installation